PavloShutz/my-second-blog/README.md

 > [!NOTE]
 > We assume that the username is `postgres`.
 Replace it, if required, by that
-> that you provided in the installation.
+> that you provided during the installation.

 Follow the next steps to properly configure your database:
 1) Create a database:\